 One of my favourite animated series was, and still is, The Mysterious Cities of Gold.
 It aired on the BBC in the very late eighties and it has always been a huge comfort and inspiration to me.
 Aside from the character of navigator Mendoza’s gravity-defying cape and his tendency to do inexplicable Bela-Lugosi-style poses with it, there was only one sticking point- the character Zia.
 Zia was an Incan girl taken from her village by Francisco Pizarro, because he believed she could lead him to a City of Gold.
-We meet her already kidnapped, and she spends a lot of the rest of the series in much the same way; being tied up, getting kidnapped multiple times, fainting, arguing with Mendoza, praising Esteban (the protagonist), or a combination of these at once.
+We meet this fictional damsel already kidnapped, and she spends a lot of the rest of the series in much the same way; being tied up, getting kidnapped multiple times, fainting, arguing with Mendoza, praising Esteban (the protagonist), or a combination of these at once.
 Even as a boy I felt uncomfortable with how useless she often was, designated as a plot device or a cheerleader.
 Granted, she was young, but still mostly harmless, and rather annoying.
 There was a fairly constant implication that young girls were a hindrance or unruly.
 There were other female characters, but only bit parts for an episode or two, and they were usually overpowered at some point as well.

 What about other animated series?